‘Thor: Ragnarok’ Spoilers: Chris Hemsworth’s Makeover And Loki’s Power Struggle

 It has been more than three years since Thor: The Dark World was released and the end of that film left Loki seated on the throne in disguise as Odin, presumably ruling Asgard.
-Now, as fans anticipate the release of the film’s sequel, Thor: Ragnarok, we’re starting to learn more about what we can expect from the long-awaited third film in the series, which includes some drastic changes for Chris Hemsworth as the title character.
+Now, as fans anticipate the release of the film’s sequel, Thor: Ragnarok, we’re starting to learn more about what we can expect from the long awaited third film in the series, which includes some drastic changes for Chris Hemsworth as the title character.
 While it has already been revealed that Thor will seek out help from Doctor Strange (Benedict Cumberbatch) and Hulk (Mark Ruffalo), news shared by Tom Hiddleston suggests the trio may be facing an insurmountable threat in Asgard.

 Thor: Ragnarok Teases A Chris Hemsworth Makeover And A Missing Hammer